c-ewing/AliceVision/README.md

 ## Get the project

-Get the source code: `git clone --recursive git://github.com/alicevision/AliceVision`
+Get the source code: `git clone https://github.com/alicevision/AliceVision.git --recursive`

 See [**INSTALL.md**](INSTALL.md) to build the project.